zaki133/t2p-2.0/README.md

 ## Description

 This repository is for the source code handling the web-api call of llm providers as GPT from Open AI.
-The

 ## Features

 - "/test" Route - Route used for connection testing
 - "/api_call" Route - Route used for processing the textual information from the request.
-The route takes 2 arguments inside the POST request: "text": "The process description in string format" and "api_key": "OPENAI (not AzureOpenAI!) key". #ADD THE RETURN TYPE ACCORDING TO THE PARSER
+The route takes 2 arguments inside the POST request: "text": "The process description in string format" and "api_key": "OPENAI (not AzureOpenAI!) key". #ADD THE RETURN FORMAT ACCORDING TO THE PARSER
 - Feature 3
 - Add more features as needed